alphagov/paas-trial-documentation/CloudFoundry/content/apps/flask.md

 - name: APPNAME
   path: .
   timeout: 180
-  host: trial.cf.paas.alphagov.co.uk
+  host: flaskapp-${random-word}
 ```

-As you can see, it specifies the number of instances, the memory allocated to the application, and the application itself.
+As you can see, it specifies the number of instances, the memory allocated to the application, the application itself, and the host the application will be available at.
+In the above example, we add a random word to the host name to allow the example to work multiple times.

 ### Create the App